All Classical Portland is proud to offer a variety of locally produced programs for listeners to enjoy!

-Saturdays and Sundays at 2pm, Hosted by Edmund Stone
+Saturdays and Sundays at 2:00 PM PT, Hosted by Edmund Stone

 A celebration of music in film.
-With timely box office tie-ins, carefully crafted talk-sets, memorable musical elements and enticing weekly themes all woven together, coupled with expert production aesthetics, The Score is an unparalleled exploration of the musical experience that makes film such an indelible activity.
+With timely box office tie-ins, iconic film scores, and exclusive interviews, The Score is an unparalleled exploration of the movie music we know and love.

 John Pitman Reviews

-Composers Datebook, with host John Birge, is a daily two-minute program designed to inform, engage, and entertain listeners with timely information about composers of the past and present.
-Each program notes significant or intriguing musical events with appropriate and accessible music related to each
+Host John Birge presents a daily two-minute program designed to inform, engage, and entertain listeners with timely information about composers of the past and present.
+Each program notes significant or intriguing musical events with appropriate and accessible music.

 Launched in 1931, the Metropolitan Opera’s Saturday matinee broadcasts are the longest-running continuous classical music program in radio history.
-The 2019-2020 season of the Metropolitan Opera is made possible by a gift from the Buckmaster Trust, honoring the life and legacy of Duane Buckmaster, a man who reveled in the magic of opera and fly-fishing for the wily trout.
-Buck loved both in equal measure.
+All Classical Portland’s Metropolitan Opera broadcasts are made possible by a gift from the Buckmaster Trust, honoring the life and legacy of Duane Buckmaster, who reveled in the magic of opera, and fly-fishing for the wily trout.
+Buck loved both in full measure.